mantidproject/mantid/docs/source/tutorials/mantid_basic_course/fitting_data/01_fitting_models_to_data.rst

 expression can be a constant (doesn't involve any parameters), in which case we would say the parameter is fixed.

-Constraining a parameter is where its value is kept above a lower bound or below an upper bound, or both.
+Constraining a parameter is where its value is kept above a lower bound, below an upper bound or both.

 To set a constraint or a tie right click on a parameter name: